 Perfect protection against water all the way to the knee.
-Reinforcement at the toe and heel to give this boot plenty of longevity.
-Can roll down the top portion of the boot to make it feel cooler to wear.
-Keeps feet warm, even in cold, wet weather.
+Reinforced toe and heel for plenty of longevity.
+Can roll down the top portion of the boots to make them cooler to wear.
+Keep feet warm even in cold, wet weather.

 Expensive.
-Too many features for those who just want a rain boot.
+Too many features for those who just want a simple boot.

-Stretchable materials in the upper portion of the boot ensure a comfortable fit.
-Keeps feet dry in all conditions and in all types of weather.
-Reinforced materials in the toe and heel areas to provide a long-lasting performance.
+Stretchable materials in the upper portion of the boots ensure a comfortable fit.
+Keep feet dry in all conditions and all types of weather.
+Reinforced materials in toe and heel to provide long-lasting performance.

 Made for more than just protection from rain, so they cost a bit more.

-Rubber and neoprene materials have plenty of flexibility to them so you can move freely.
-Completely waterproof, as the boot extends high up on the calf.
-Insulated materials are rated to keep your feet warm in temperatures down to 40 degrees F.
+Rubber and neoprene materials have plenty of flexibility so you can move freely.
+Completely waterproof.
+Boots extend high up the calf.
+Insulated materials are rated to keep your feet warm in temperatures down to -40°F.

-Sizes will run small.
+Sizes run small.
 Can be difficult to put on and take off.

 Available in multiple colors and designs.
-Boot provides warmth and dryness up to the ankle.
-Lace-up style of rain boot is easier to put on and take off than other styles.
-Includes a Thinsulate lining that will keep your feet warmer and more comfortable.
+Boots keep feet warm and dry up to the ankle.
+Lace-up style is easier to put on and take off than other styles.
+Includes Thinsulate lining that keeps feet warmer and more comfortable.